 Connection speeds can have a major impact on how the internet is used.
-This chart shows the average reported download speed among libraries and organizations in the community compared to those in other Connected communities.
+This chart shows the average reported download speed among libraries and organizations in the community, compared to those in other

-Presence of a Website

-The website of a library or organization may be the first point of contact a resident or business may have when an issue arises or information is required.
-This chart shows the percent of libraries and organizations with a website in the community compared to those in other Connected communities.
+Presence of a Website The website of a library or organization may be the first point of contact a resident or business has when an issue arises or information is required.
+This chart shows the percentage of libraries and organizations with a website in the community, compared to those in other Connected communities.

 Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of libraries and community organizations that offer free Wi-Fi to the public.
+This chart shows the percentage of libraries and community organizations that offer free Wi-Fi to the public.

-Satisfaction in the Library Sector

-Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of libraries and community organizations who state that their internet service meets or does not meet their needs.
+Satisfaction in the Library Sector Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
+This chart shows the percentage of libraries and community organizations that state their internet service meets or does not meet their needs.